timmay54/FreeGLUT-on-Windows/README.md

 * Blender installed?
 Best check to see if OpenGL is working, open Blender
     * OpenGL DOES NOT WORK over RDP.
 If Blender opens, you are set.
     * If you use a computer remotely, you will need to use some crazy work arounds.
-    * NoMachine, Parsec, worse options would be VNC or TeamViewer
+    * Example work arounds would be NoMachine, Parsec, worse options would be VNC or TeamViewer

+**READ ALL STEPS CAREFULLY**
+*This was written by someone familiar with VisualStudio, and familiar with the differences between 32 and 64 bit compilation.
+The last few steps might not make sense, but the explanation is mention in this writeup, so curious minds can have an answer to what is going on.
+If something does not make sense, create an incident in this Repository, I get immediate notifications through Redmine for GitHub Issues.*

 1. Install Visual Studio 2019 (at least 2017 if you already have it)
     * Want to explore Windows automation?
 Try using [Chocolatey](https://chocolatey.org/install) `choco install -y visualstudio-community`